HobnobMancer/cazy_webscraper/docs/source/configuration_scraper.rst

      - ``--force``
      - Forcing writing out to directory that already exists, if specificed as the output directory.
 Simply add the option to the command.
      - Force is false, thus if the output directory already exists the output will not be written to it.
+   * -
+     - ``-families``
+     - Define CAZy families to be scraped.
+Separate families with a single comma (e.g. GH1,GH2).
+Use the proper CAZy nomenclature for family names (e.g. GH1 not gh1)
+     - No families specified to be scraped at the command line
    * - ``-g``
      - ``--genbank``
      - Enable retrieval of FASTA files from GenBank containing the protein sequence of the respective CAZyme.
 Add the option to the command then provide your email address (this is requirement of NCBI/GenBank).